Book I: Symphony Ballets: (see listings in Volume III, Book I, Orchestra)

 1b.
 Orpheus in The Underworld: with orchestra: 2+/2+/2+/2+ 2/2/2/1 percussion, timpani, celesta, harp and strings.

-Emily Dickinson (uc); see III 2a.
+2. Remembrance of Love's Death: 20 minute cycle of 11 songs; Emily Dickinson (uc); see III 2a.
 Remembrance of Love's Death: for low voice with orchestra: 2/2/2 2/2/1/1 harp, perussion & strings.
 See the same selections in Volume III, Book ViII.
 2b.
 Remembrance of Love's Death: for low voice with piano.
 9 of the 11 songs were performed by the composer with pianist, Eileen Feldman at 1st and 2nd Unitarian Society, Boston.
 Please click on Eileen Feldman to the right to hear the premiere: |

 IIIb.
 Solo Vocal Ballets:

 1. The Cool Valley: 14 and 3/4 minute cycle of 10 songs; 7 songs were performed by the composer at The Boston Public (BPL).
 The cycle (2022) chronicles a love affair that takes place at several locations in Ireland culminating in a storm at Fontana Beach.
 The conclusion of the cycle is unclear, but somehow things have changed; was there a death or break up, or perhaps the acceptance of true love?
 Either a happy and sad interpretation is possible.
+Please click on Cabra to the right to see a list of all of the Joyce poems set by this composer. |

-Book IV: Cantata Ballets (See IV.
-Chorus & VII.
+Book IV: Cantata Ballets (see VII.
 Opera):

+1A.
+Ample Make This Bed: Set in the 1980s, this is the story of two gay men, one of whom contracts A. I. D. S..
 1B.
-Covid-19: Completed in April of 2020 during the covid-19 pandemic, and set in 2020, "Covid-19" is the story of two lovers, who are again referred to simply as A and B.
+Covid-19: Completed in April of 2020 during the covid-19 pandemic, and set in 2020, "Covid-19" is the story of two lovers, who are again referred to simply as A and B. Please click on Emily Dickinson to see a list of her poems that have been set by this composer. |

 See also VII/III/1.
 Both versions incorporate around 50 poems by Emily Dickinson, in the public domain.
 Both versions are in three parts:

 Part I: Love: The couple meets and they fall in love.
-A is extremely taken with B. However B is wildly flirtatious (with C and perhaps other dancers) and B acquires covid-19.
-How far this "flirtation" goes I leave to individual producers.
+A is extremely taken with B.

 Part II: Nature: B is asymptomatic and transmits the virus to A.